-- Ensure that the Safeguarding Policy is regularly reviewed and updated (annually or when there is a significant change) - Manage our services in a way which minimises the risk of abuse occurring. - Work with adults with care and support needs and other agencies to end any abuse that is taking place. - Ensure that all managers, employees, and volunteers have access to and are familiar with this safeguarding adult policy and procedure and their responsibilities within it. - Practice safer recruitment procedures. - Ensure that new staff receive training before they take up their role. - Ensure all staff receive training in relation to safeguarding adults at a level relevant to their role.
-This will be regularly updated. - Ensure concerns or allegations of abuse are always taken seriously. - Ensure the Mental Capacity Act is used to make decisions on behalf of those adults at risk who are unable to make decisions for themselves. - Ensure that people using our services, and where relevant their relatives and their friends, have access to information about how to report concerns or allegations of abuse. - Ensure there is a named lead person to promote adult safeguarding awareness and practice within the organization.
+- Ensure that the Safeguarding Policy is regularly reviewed and updated (annually or when there is a significant change) - Manage our services in a way which minimises the risk of abuse occurring. - Work with adults with care and support needs other agencies to end any abuse that is taking place. - Ensure that all managers, employees, and volunteers have access to and are familiar with this safeguarding adult policy and procedure and their responsibilities within it. - Practice safer recruitment procedures. - Ensure that new staff receive training as part of their induction.